lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 We made at least one database change after the Django tutorial: we added the `hidden` field of a Poll.
 So we must rebuild our database.
-Because that's so easy, we'll also quickly add a demo fixture.
+While we are there we'll also quickly add a demo fixture... because that's so easy.

-- If you haven't done it yet, please read now the :doc:`dumpy` tutorial.

 - Download the file
-  :srcref:`polls/fixtures/demo.py </lino/projects/polls_tutorial/polls/fixtures/demo.py>`
+  :srcref:`polls/fixtures/demo.py </docs/tutorials/polls/fixtures/demo.py>`
-  from the Lino repository and add it below your project directory.
+  from the Lino repository and add it to a :file:`fixtures` directory below your project directory.

 - Create an empty file :xfile:`__init__.py` in that same directory.